Bus passes - National Entitlement Card (disabled and 60 years and over)

 - Up to three people may accompany you for 20p each per single journey

 - Up to a maximum amount of £2 may be discounted from the normal fare and you must pay the balance

 Dial-a-Journey is a door to door transport service for people who have a mobility problem, and who cannot use conventional public transport.
-The service is provided and fares subsidised within the operating areas of Falkirk, Stirling and Clackmannanshire Councils.
+The service is provided in the Stirling Council area.

 Central Shopmobility at Stirling bus station